Margical History Tour: Lewis and Clark and Sacagawea

 Meriwether Lewis (Lenny) and William Clark (Carl) are assigned to explore the West by President Thomas Jefferson (Mayor Quimby).
-They meet a tribe of Native Americans, whose chief (Homer) offers them the guidance of his daughter, Sacagawea (Lisa), whose name means, "Little know-it-all who will not shut her maizehole."
-They are accompanied by her husband (Milhouse), until he is slaughtered by Sacagawea's brother (Bart).
+They meet a Shoshone tribe, whose chief (Homer) offers them the guidance of his daughter, Sacagawea (Lisa).
+They are accompanied by her husband (Milhouse) until he is slaughtered by Sacagawea's brother (Bart).

-Sacagawea gives them many tips on how to survive the land, including how to scare a mountain lion, but quickly becomes fed up with Lewis and Clark's stupidity.
-Finally, she leaves them and sets off back home.
-She encounters a mountain lion, but before it can attack, Lewis and Clark save her using the advice she gave them.
-The party arrives at the Pacific Ocean and a heavy downpour begins, prompting Lewis and Clark to name the rain-soaked place Eugene, Oregon.
-The two explorers promised Sacagawea national recognition, but it was not until modern day that she was retrospectively honoured with the creation of the Sacagawea dollar – which Marge explains can be exchanged at the bank for a real dollar.
+Sacagawea gives them tips on how to survive the land but quickly tires of Lewis and Clark's stupidity.
+She leaves them and sets off back home.
+She encounters a mountain lion, but Lewis and Clark save her using her advice.
+The party arrives at the Pacific Ocean and a downpour begins, prompting Lewis and Clark to name the place Eugene, Oregon.
+The two explorers promises Sacagawea national recognition, but it is not until the present that she was retrospectively honored with the creation of the Sacagawea dollar.

 Mozart and Salieri

-Wolfgang Amadeus Mozart (Bart Simpson) is a big hit in Vienna, playing sonatas on the grand piano and pushed along by his overbearing, money-hungry father (Homer Simpson).
-Antonio Salieri (Lisa Simpson) is resentful of her brother's talents, especially when Mozart wins the award for best composer.
-At Mozart's flatulence-themed opera, The Musical Fruit, Salieri serves the Emperor (Montgomery Burns) drugged wine.
-The opera is a success until the foppish audience sees the Emperor asleep and mimics him, leaving Mozart stunned.
+Popular Wolfgang Amadeus Mozart (Bart) plays sonatas on the piano in Vienna and is pushed along by his father (Homer).
+Antonio Salieri (Lisa) is resentful of her brother's talents, especially when Mozart wins the award for best composer.
+At Mozart's flatulence-themed opera, The Musical Fruit, Salieri serves the Emperor (Mr. Burns) drugged wine.
+The opera is a success until the audience sees the Emperor asleep and mimics him, leaving Mozart stunned.

-The failure of his opera leads to Mozart's fall from popularity, after which he develops a high fever and becomes deathly ill, enduring heavy leechings at the hands of an incompetent doctor (Dr. Nick Riviera).
-At her brother's deathbed, Salieri tells him she wanted to ruin his life, not kill him.
-Mozart confesses that he thought highly of Salieri's work, believing that it would be remembered more than his – but his youthful death ensures he and his music will be immortalized forever.
-He then says, "Eat my pantaloons", and dies.
-The next day, Salieri visits the Emperor's court to submit Mozart's Requiem as her own.
-The Emperor, however, is already focused on Ludwig van Beethoven (Nelson Muntz), whose performance of "Ode to Joy" on the piano prompts him to declare all other music obsolete, to which, Beethoven laughs at Salieri to the tune of the opening of Symphony No. 5.
-Crushed, Salieri throws the Requiem away, boards a carriage filled with lunatics, and laughs maniacally as it drives away.
+His failure leads to Mozart's fall from popularity, causing him to become deathly ill.
+At her brother's deathbed, Salieri says she wanted to ruin his life and not kill him, but then brings in Dr. Nick who puts leeches on Mozart's face to suck out blood.
+Mozart says he thought highly of Salieri's work, believing that it would be remembered more than his, but his youthful death ensures he and his music will be immortalized forever.
+He then dies.
+Salieri visits the Emperor's court to submit Mozart's Requiem as her own.
+The Emperor, however, is already focused on Ludwig van Beethoven (Nelson Muntz), whose performance of "Ode to Joy" on the piano prompts him to declare all other music obsolete.
+Beethoven laughs at Salieri.
+Crushed, Salieri throws the Requiem away and boards a carriage filled with lunatics.